Obtain an IFA tax practising certificate

 - Have achieved IFA tax membership through an educational route approved by the IFA and be able to provide evidence of this.
 Please note, if you obtained membership before the 1 March 2021 you may not meet the IFA's educational entry requirements.
 Your accounting qualification should be at least up to and including level 6.

 - As part of the educational requirements you must have studied UK tax and UK law to at least Level 6.
-If you have studied tax or law as part of an international degree you will be required to provide either equivalent qualifications based on UK tax and UK law to the units provided in IFA's educational programme, IFA Direct or undertake the tax and law units provided in the IFA Direct programme.
+If you have studied tax or law as part of an international degree you will be required to provide either equivalent qualifications based on UK tax and UK law to the units provided in the IFA Direct education programme or undertake the tax and law units provided in the IFA Direct education programme.
 If you have received exemptions from another accountancy professional body for their respective law and tax units you will be required to provide evidence of the source of the exemption for us to confirm the eligibility of these exemptions into the IFA framework and they will need to based upon study of UK tax and UK law.
 If the exemptions you have previously been awarded are based on an international qualification you will be required to undertake the tax and law units provided in the IFA Direct programme.

 - Have not less than three years' UK experience in at least three of these main areas: financial accounting, management accounting, assurance, taxation and/or data processing.
 The experience must have been gained within 10 years of applying for a practising certificate.